rojeras/tpinfo-frontend/src/main/kotlin/se/skoview/app/APP.PACKAGE.md

 # Package se.skoview.app

-The App package is responsible to initialize and startup the application.
+Initialize and startup the application.